-Syrians still awaiting aid despite ceasefire extension
+Syria ceasefire: Russia, US accuse each other of violations

 Syria's Foreign Ministry has said aid can only be delivered to Aleppo if it is coordinated through the government and United Nations -- especially aid coming from Turkey.

-Nevertheless, the ceasefire appears to have led to a respite in violence in the five-year civil war that's killed 430,000 people, according to one estimate, and touched off an international refugee crisis.
+Nevertheless, the ceasefire appears to have offered a respite in violence in the five-year civil war that's killed 430,000 people, according to one estimate, and touched off an international refugee crisis.

-Staffan De Mistura, the UN's special envoy for Syria, noted a "significant drop in violence" since the ceasefire went into effect Monday.

 The situation remained mostly quiet in Aleppo, excluding a few incidents near the city, according to an Aleppo Media Center activist.